-To select another drive or directory: Press the soft key for choosing the directory.
+▶ To select another drive or directory: Press the soft key for choosing the directory.
 The TNC opens a pop-up window.
 Select the desired directory in the pop-up window by using the arrow keys and the ENT key.

-- ► Transfer a single file: Press the COPY soft key, or - To transfer several files, press the TAG soft key (in the second soft-key row, see "Tagging files", page 111) - Confirm with the OK or with the ENT key.
+► Transmitting individual files: Press the COPY soft key, or...

+- ► To transfer several files: To transfer several files, press the TAG soft key (in the second soft-key row, see "Tagging files", page 111) - Confirm with the OK or with the ENT key.
 A status window appears on the TNC, informing about the copying progress, or

-To end data transfer, move the highlight into left window and then press the WINDOW soft key.
+► To end data transfer, move the highlight into left window and then press the WINDOW soft key.
 The standard file manager window is displayed again